-I don't feel like I'm making enough money to properly support my children.
+I'm not earning enough money to properly support my children.
 Is there any support for low-income families?

-The Working for Families package offers help for low-income families with the following tax credits
+The Working for Families package provides help for low-income families with the following tax credits:

-- the minimum family tax credit is given to qualifying couples who work more than 30 hours per week between them (or 20 hours if they are solo parents) if their total income falls belowa minimum amount
+- the minimum family tax credit is given to parents of dependent children (aged 18 years or less) who work more than 30 hours per week between them (or 20 hours if they are sole parents), if their total income falls below a minimum amount

 - the family tax credit depends on your income and is given for each dependent child aged 18 or younger

-To find out more about the Working for Families package, see the WINZ website, or the Working for Families homepage.
-If you want to apply online, visit the IRD website.
+To find out more about the Working for Families package or to make an application, visit the Working for Families website.

 You may also be eligible for assistance from Work and Income.
 Try their online tool to find out what you might get.

 I need help with the costs of sending my child to school.
-Are there benefits set up to help with this?
+Is there a benefit to help with this?